iomete/iom-docs/docs/deployment/rest-catalog.md

 :::Prerequisites
 You will need to the following items set in the previous step to configure the catalog in the IOMETE Console:
-* The name of the catalog
+* The name of the catalog.
-* The warehouse location set for this catalog
+* The warehouse location set for this catalog.
-* The URL the REST catalog runs on
+* The URL the REST catalog runs on.
 :::

 To set up a REST catalog in the IOMETE Console, navigate to **Settings → Spark Catalog**.
 In the top right, click **Create** and select **Rest (Iceberg)** from the menu.